luong-komorebi/Awesome-Linux-Software/README.md

 - [Go For It](http://manuel-kehl.de/projects/go-for-it/) - Go For It! is a simple and stylish productivity app, featuring a to-do list, merged with a timer that keeps your focus on the current task.![Freeware][Freeware Icon]
 - [Libre Office](https://www.libreoffice.org/) - Best office bundle for linux.![Freeware][Freeware Icon]
 - [Plank](https://launchpad.net/plank) - Plank is meant to be the simplest dock of apps on the planet.
+- [Pomodone App](http://pomodoneapp.com/) - PomoDoneApp is the easiest way to track your workflow using Pomodoro technique®, on top of your current task management service.![Freeware][Freeware Icon]
 - [Recent Noti](https://itsfoss.com/7-best-indicator-applets-for-ubuntu-13-10/) - An indicator for recent notification.![Freeware][Freeware Icon]
 - [Shutter](http://shutter-project.org/) - Shutter is a feature-rich screenshot program for Linux based operating systems such as Ubuntu. ![Freeware][Freeware Icon]
 - [Simplenote](https://simplenote.com/) - Cross platform notetaking app.
 Evernote competitor.![Freeware][Freeware Icon]